Asian Longhorned Beetle

 ALB Quarantine Maps

-On September 7, 2011, after an 11 year cooperative effort, Asian Longhorned Beetle (ALB) was declared eradicated from Islip, New York.
-Using a multi-faceted approach of survey, treatment, and control, program staff contained the spread of this destructive pest and effectively eliminated it from the Islip area.
+On May 14th, 2013 after a 14 year cooperative effort, Asian Longhorned Beetle (ALB) was declared eradicated from the New York City boroughs of Manhattan and Staten Island.
+Using a multi-faceted approach of survey, treatment, and control, program staff contained the spread of this destructive pest and effectively eliminated it from Manhattan and Staten Island.
+These two areas follow Islip, Long Island which was declared "ALB free" in September of 2011.The New York ALB Program continues to move towards total eradication of Asian Longhorned Beetle from New York.
+Two areas remain; Brooklyn/Queens and Central Long Island.

 Delimiting Survey and Detection Response